Wolf family murders: Perpetrator

 Henry Layer was a German-Russian immigrant who was born in Eigenfeld, a German settlement that was located in Akkermansky Uyezd, Bessarabia Governorate, Russian Empire.
 In 1886, he moved to the United States with his parents.
-The layer family settled near Ashley, North Dakota, where he lived until 1916.
+The Layer family settled near Ashley, North Dakota, where he lived until 1916.

 As an adult, Henry married twice.
 His first marriage was to Mathilda Miller in 1904, with whom they had two children together; they divorced in March 1911.
 In 1912, he married Lydia Brokofsky Hinzman, with whom they had six children together.
 He and his second wife moved to Turtle Lake in 1916 and began farming.

+Layer was convicted and sentenced to life in prison.
+He died in prison 1925 after an operation for appendicitis.